 By the end of this course, participants will be able to:

-- define the clinical method of motivational interviewing, indicating its purpose, how it is used and how it works
+- Define and critique the clinical method of motivational interviewing, indicating its purpose, how it is used and how it works

-- outline an approach to using the spirit of motivational interviewing as a model for communicating care to clients
+- Use the spirit of motivational interviewing as a model for communicating care to clients

 - Phase 1 involves three interactive, self-directed learning modules on the foundation skills of motivational interviewing.
 It lasts three weeks.